kristobruh/SARP/docs/variables.md

 **processingLevel**
 Whether images are downloaded as real or imaginary.
-GRD_HD for Ground Range detected, SLC for complex and polSAR images.
+GRD_HD (high dual) or GRD_MD (medium dual) for Ground Range detected, SLC for complex and polSAR images.
+If you use a single polarization, e.g. HH, you should use GRD_HS (high single) or GRD_MS (medium single) for lower-resolution images.

 **processes**